France–Mexico relations: Border disputes

 France and Mexico do not presently share a land border, although in the 18th-century French Louisiana did border New Spain.

 The closest land to the French Pacific Clipperton Island is Mexico, and the two countries disputed the island's ownership for several decades, until international arbitration finally awarded it to France in 1931.

 Trade relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes France).
-In 2018, two-way trade between France and Mexico amounted to US$4 billion.
+In 2023, two-way trade between France and Mexico amounted to US$5.6 billion.
 France's main exports to Mexico include: medicine, vaccinations, automobile parts, helicopters, airplanes, perfumes, make-up and electrical equipment.
 Mexico's main export product to France include: telephones, petroleum based products, computers, medical devices, turbines, cables and automobile parts.
-Between 1999 - 2017, French companies invested over US$7 billion in Mexico.
-Mexico is France's second largest trading partner in Latin America (after Brazil).
-Over 500 French companies operate in Mexico and several Mexican multinational companies operate in France.
+Over 550 French companies operate in Mexico and several Mexican multinational companies operate in France.